The Mountain Warrior Battalion

 In Fiscal Year 1982, the Blacksburg Recruiting Station was reassigned to the Beckley DRC from the Richmond DRC.
 In FY 83 USAREC reorganized the Beckley DRC from a two-area district into three recruiting areas by gaining 12 Tennessee counties and five recruiting stations from the Nashville (TN) DRC.
 It included all the eastern Tennessee counties from the Virginia border to the Knox County line, and several western Virginia counties.

-During the 1982 USAREC reorganization, a decision was made to redesignate all Army Recruiting unit names to use more Army-oriented terminology, resulting in the regions becoming recruiting brigades, and the recruiting areas becoming recruiting companies.
+During a1982 USAREC reorganization, a decision was made to redesignate all Army Recruiting unit names to use more Army-oriented terminology, resulting in the regions becoming recruiting brigades, and the recruiting areas becoming recruiting companies.
 The Beckley DRC then became the U.S. Army Recruiting Battalion Beckley (RB).
-The geographic area remained basically unchanged until July 1991, when, as a result of overall government cutbacks following the end of the Cold War, a USAREC build-down program was instituted.
-The Beckley RB was assigned command responsibilities for 22 North Carolina counties of the Asheville (NC) Recruiting Company (after the Charlotte RB was closed) plus 16 additional Tennessee and five additional Kentucky counties of the Knoxville (TN) Recruiting Company (following the closure of the Louisville RB and a realignment of the Nashville RB).
+The geographic area remained basically unchanged until July 1991, when, as a result of overall government cutbacks following the end of the Cold War, a USAREC build-down program was instituted and the original Richmond Battalion was slated to be disestablished and it's territory was to be divided between the Baltimore (MD) and Raleigh (NC) Battalions.
+At that time the Beckley RB was assigned command responsibilities for 22 North Carolina counties of the Asheville (NC) Recruiting Company (after the Charlotte RB was closed) plus 16 additional Tennessee and five additional Kentucky counties of the Knoxville (TN) Recruiting Company (following the closure of the Louisville RB and a realignment of the Nashville RB).
 Now with five recruiting companies, the Beckley RB became the largest geographic-area battalion in 2nd Recruiting Brigade, with over 45-thousand square miles of recruiting territory in five states, stretching from the Ohio border to the Georgia border.

-Change came once again in FY 93, as the Roanoke Recruiting Company was assigned to the Beckley Battalion following the closure of the Richmond Battalion.
-The Knoxville Company was transferred back to the Nashville Battalion and the Asheville Company was transferred to the Columbia (SC) Battalion, thereby making the Beckley Battalion a four-company, 41,358-square mile recruiting area in the four states of West Virginia, Virginia, Tennessee and Kentucky.
+Due to span of control issues, change came once again in FY 93, as the Knoxville Company was transferred back to the Nashville Battalion and the Asheville Company was transferred to the Columbia (SC) Battalion; and the Roanoke Recruiting Company was assigned to the Beckley Battalion following the closure of the Richmond Battalion, thereby making the Beckley Battalion a four-company, 41,358-square mile recruiting area in the four states of West Virginia, Virginia, Tennessee and Kentucky.

 Under the FY-08 Recruiter Market Alignment the battalion was divided into these six company areas: